-On February 24, 2022, following several months of increasing escalation, Russia announced the beginning of a "special military operation" in Ukraine.
-Following the announcement, Russia started moving military forces into Ukraine and launched missile strikes and air-strikes at targets across Ukraine, initiating a full-scale invasion of Ukraine (the Invasion) and hostilities have continued since then.
-The Invasion has received widespread international condemnation and in reaction to Russian hostilities many nations and organisations, including Germany and the European Union, have announced sanctions against Russia, Russian companies, and individuals in and from Russia.
-These sanctions, as well as increased uncertainty resulting from the Invasion, have so far resulted in increased volatility in financial markets and increases in prices for a range of commodities, particularly in energy prices, among others.

-Aroundtown is not directly impacted by the Invasion, as neither its subsidiaries' portfolio nor their operations have direct exposure to Ukraine or Russia.
-However, Aroundtown is impacted by the indirect consequences of the Invasion.
-As a result of the Invasion, inflationary pressures have increased, specifically heating and energy costs, which have an impact on the operating costs of Aroundtown subsidiaries.
-Such pressures may also have an impact on the ability of Aroundtown subsidiaries's tenants to pay rent and/or for Aroundtown subsidiaries to recover expenses related to recoverable expenses from tenants.
-Furthermore, higher levels of inflation have impacted interest rates and borrowing costs, while increased volatility in the capital markets have reduced Aroundtown's ability to raise capital at attractive prices, resulting in an increase in its cost of capital and potentially limiting its growth opportunities.
+On February 24, 2022, Russia initiated a full-scale invasion of Ukraine and escalating the Russo-Ukraine War (the "War") and hostilities have continued since then.
+The War has received widespread international condemnation and in reaction to Russian hostilities many nations and organizations, including Germany and the European Union, have announced sanctions against Russia, Russian companies, and individuals in and from Russia.
+Aroundtown Group is not directly impacted by the War, as neither its portfolio nor its operations have direct exposure to Ukraine or Russia.
+However, Aroundtown Group is impacted by the indirect consequences of the War.
+As a result of the War, inflationary pressures have increased, specifically heating and energy costs, which have an impact on the operating costs of Aroundtown Group.
+Such pressures may also have an impact on the ability of the group's tenants to pay rent and/or for Aroundtown Group to recover expenses related to recoverable expenses from tenants.
+Furthermore, the increased energy costs have led to a wider inflationary pressure.
+Higher levels of inflation have impacted interest rates and borrowing costs, while increased volatility in the capital markets have reduced Aroundtown Group's ability to raise capital at attractive prices, resulting in an increase in its cost of capital and potentially limiting its growth opportunities.
+While much of the volatility has reduced and price levels have reduced to some extent in recent periods, risk of renewed price volatility remains, which could have negative financial impacts on the Company.

-As a result of the large number of refugees that have entered and are expected to continue enter the European Union and Germany following the Invasion.
-This is has resulted in an increased strain on the residential real estate market in Germany.
-This further exacerbates the supply and demand mismatch, increase political pressure for home construction and lead to higher utilisation of already limited construction capacity, which may result in increased construction costs and delays, particularly in the event that the crisis is prolonged.
+As a result of the large number of refugees that have entered and are expected to continue enter the European Union and Germany following the War.
+This has resulted in an increased strain on the residential real estate market in Germany.
+This further exacerbates the supply and demand mismatch, increase political pressure for home construction or market intervention.
 The full effects are currently still unclear and will depend significantly on the duration and final outcome of the Invasion as well as the distribution of refugees across the European Union.

-While the Invasion is currently limited to Ukraine on one side and Russia and several of its allies on the other, continued escalation may result in other countries joining the conflict and at this stage Aroundtown is unable to assess the full impact of such a scenario on the Company and its investees, and the likelihood of its occurrence.
+While the War is currently limited to Ukraine on one side and Russia and several of its allies on the other, continued escalation may result in other countries joining the conflict and at this stage the group is unable to assess the full impact of such a scenario on the Company, and the likelihood of its occurrence.

-NOTES TO THE FINANCIAL STATEMENTS for the year ended December 31, 2022
+NOTES TO THE FINANCIAL STATEMENTS for the year ended December 31, 2023